Venkata-Pavan-Kumar-Utpala/TLS-LearnPage/backend/markdown-content/Python/Python_Notes/Python_ControlStatements_Notes04.md

 ### 1. Decision Making Statements (Expanded)

 Decision making statements in Python are used to execute certain blocks of code based on specific conditions.
-These conditions evaluate to either True or False.
+These conditions evaluate to either `True` or `False`.
 Python provides flexible and readable syntax for implementing conditional logic.

-#### a) if Statement
+#### a) `if` Statement

 The simplest decision-making statement.
-It executes a block of code if the condition evaluates to True.
+It executes a block of code if the condition evaluates to `True`.

 **Syntax:**